 It can accommodate 200 passengers and travel at a top speed of 90km/h.

-The Alstom car is made of mixed aluminum and steel.
+The Alstom car is made of mixed aluminium and steel.
 It has additional features such as six handicapped seats and one wheel chair seat.
-A six car train set can carry up to 1,454 passengers at a time.

 Signalling and communication